spraakbanken/mink-backend/README.md

 ## Testing

 The automatic tests are run with `pytest`.
-Make sure you have the test dependencies installed (e.g. by running `pip install -r requirements-dev.txt`), and then run:
+Make sure you have the dev dependencies installed (e.g. by running `pip install -r requirements-dev.txt`), and then run:

 ```bash